igorwojda/kotlin-coding-challenges/README.md

 directly from github into Android Studio (detailed instructions below).

 I strongly encourage you to take a pen, piece of paper and take your time thinking about problem before you look at the presented solution
 (sometimes one night sleep is all we need before solution pop ups into our head).
-SOme solution many have method or class names with
-`Solution` prefix to avoid Kotlin class/function conflicts hoverer body of both will valid solution.

 Order of the programming problems is random, however in the future I many split hem into various levels.